Privium/privium-ios-sdk/README.md

 ## **Support and Resources**

-If you need any help integrating PriviumSDK, or if you have any questions, feel free to reach out to our support team at [support@privium.io](mailto:support@privium.io).
+If you need any help integrating PriviumSDK, or if you have any questions, feel free to reach out to our support team at [ryan@privium.io](mailto:ryan@privium.io).

-For more detailed documentation, including API references and advanced usage guides, visit our [GitHub repository](https://github.com/Privium/PriviumSDK) or [official website](https://privium.io/).
+For more detailed documentation, including API references and advanced usage guides, visit our [Privium iOS SDK GitHub repository](https://github.com/Privium/privium-ios-sdk) or [official website](https://privium.io/).

 ---